docker/docs/docker-for-aws/index.md

 Docker for AWS automatically configures logging to Cloudwatch for containers you run on Docker for AWS.
 A Log Group is created for each Docker for AWS install, and a log stream for each container.

-`docker logs` and `docker service logs` are not supported on Docker for AWS when using Cloudwatch for logs.
-Instead, you should check container logs in CloudWatch.
+The `docker logs` and `docker service logs` commands are not supported on Docker for AWS when using Cloudwatch for logs.
+Instead, check container logs in CloudWatch.

 ## System containers